 The Group's BOD has overall responsibility for the establishment and oversight of the Group's risk management framework.
-The BOD has delegated to the management the responsibility of developing and monitoring the Group's risk management policies regularly to reflect changes in market conditions and the Group's activities.
+The BOD has delegated to the management the responsibility of developing and monitoring the Group's risk management policies.
+The Group's risk management policies are established to identify and analyze the risks faced by the Group, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Group's activities.
 The Group, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment, in which all employees understand their roles and obligations.